ripienaar/free-for-dev/README.md

    * [mongolab.com](https://mongolab.com/) — MongoDB as a service, 500 MB free
    * [scalingo.com](https://scalingo.com/) — Primarily a PaaS but offers a 512 MB free tier of MySQL, PostgreSQL, or MongoDB
    * [skyvia.com](https://skyvia.com/) — Cloud Data Platform, offers free tier and all plans are completely free while in beta
-   * [airtable.com](https://airtable.com/) — Looks like a spreadsheet, but it's a relational database, unlimited bases, 1,200/base and 1,000 API request/month
+   * [airtable.com](https://airtable.com/) — Looks like a spreadsheet, but it's a relational database, unlimited bases, 1,200 rows/base and 1,000 API requests/month
-   * [fieldbook.com](https://fieldbook.com/) - Fieldbook lets anyone create a simple tracking database, as easily as a spreadsheet.
+   * [fieldbook.com](https://fieldbook.com/) — Fieldbook lets anyone create a simple tracking database, as easily as a spreadsheet.
 Automatic API.
-Unlimited free sheets, share with unlimited users.
+Unlimited free sheets, share with unlimited users
    * [iriscouch.com](http://www.iriscouch.com/) — CouchDB as a service.
 Free for developing, prototyping, etc

 ## STUN, WebRTC, Web Socket Servers and Other Routers